IECDB AO 2004-03

-This opinion is in response to your Campaign Chairman's letter of January 3, 2001, in which you request an opinion from the Iowa Ethics and Campaign Disclosure Board.
-We note at the outset that the Board's jurisdiction is limited to the application of Iowa Code chapters 56 and 68B and rules in Iowa Administrative Code chapter 351.
-Whether some other statutory system, common law theory or agency rule applies to this issue is not covered by this opinion.
+Pursuant to Iowa Code section 68B.32A(11) and rule 351—1.2, the Iowa Ethics and Campaign Disclosure Board issues this opinion on the applicability of the campaign laws to judges seeking retention.
+We note at the outset that the Board’s jurisdiction is limited to the application of Iowa Code chapters 68A and 68B and rules in Iowa Administrative Code chapter 351.

 BY DIRECTION AND VOTE OF THE BOARD